Apps

 rawFull Google payload for round-trips

-Later migrations add lead_row_id / lead_table_id (Dial linkage), attendance_status, and meeting_activity_id (disposition tracking).
+Later migrations add lead_row_id / lead_table_id (Dial linkage), attendance_status, meeting_activity_id (disposition tracking), and mirror_group_id (shared identifier linking twin rows across the default Project 88 mirror — see below).

 Google dual-write